 By June 4 at least 40 cities in 23 states had imposed curfews, and rioting resulted in at least six deaths.
 National Guard were called in at least 21 states and Washington, D.C.

 The Property Claim Services (PCS) a unit of a Verisk Analytics, designated the riots in Minneapolis a catastrophe.
 The Minneapolis civil disorder is the first time that PCS has compiled insured losses for a civil disorder event since the Baltimore, Maryland, riots of April 2015.
 Those riots did not result in insured losses reaching $25 million when it occurred, PCS’s threshold for a catastrophe.
-For the first time, PCS has designated this civil disorder and those that followed across the United States over the weeks as a multi-state catastrophe event.
-By June 4, PCS included over 20 states with significant losses for this catastrophe.
+For the first time, PCS has designated this civil disorder and those that followed across the United States from May 26 to June 8 as a multi-state catastrophe event.
+PCS has included over 20 states with significant losses for this catastrophe.
 The 2020 event is the first time since 1992 that PCS has compiled significant insured losses for a civil disorder and declared it a catastrophe.
 Insured losses for this event are not yet available from PCS.
+A preliminary estimate from insurance industry analysts would put the range between $500 million and $900 million in insured losses, an estimate that will change as insurers are resurveyed and data is refined.

 The costliest U.S. civil disorder before 2020 occurred from April 29 through May 4, 1992, in Los Angeles, California, after a jury acquitted Los Angeles Police Department officers for using excessive force in the arrest and beating of Rodney King.
 The event caused $775 million in insured losses, according to PCS, or about $1.4 billion in 2020 dollars.